BitBoxSwiss/bitbox-base/README.md

 ## Personal Bitcoin & Lightning node

-The BitBoxBase is an ongoing project of [Shift Cryptosecurity](https://shiftcrypto.ch/) that aims to build a personal Bitcoin full node appliance.
+The BitBoxBase is a project that aims to build a personal Bitcoin full node appliance.
 The whole software stack is free open-source.
 This documentation is aimed at project members, contributors and intersted people that want to build or customize their own node.